tidyverse/dplyr/cran-comments.md

 ## Release summary

-Minor release addressing issues of the 1.0.0 release, and findings from CRAN checks with valgrind.
+Minor release addressing issues of the 1.0.0 release, and findings from CRAN checks.

 ## Test environments